-Before my car wreck and resultant SCI (C5/6/7 incomplete), I was a tomboy reared on a farm.
-I grew up to be a beauty pageant winner, a photographer’s model, and a natural athlete.
-Now, I have been tutored by 40 years of disability, living my life triumphantly from my chariot, i.e. wheelchair.
+Before my car flipped (I call it my life resurrection, my second chance in life), I was a tomboy reared on a farm who grew up to be a beauty pageant winner, a photographer’s model, and a natural athlete.
+Now, I have been tutored by 41+ years of living triumphantly from my chariot, i.e. my wheelchair.

-During my chariot ride, I have worked as a speech pathologist with special children, a counselor, interior designer, a critical thinker (problem solver, not being critical), and have run several small business ventures.
-A few times, I have been knocked into neutral by wear-and-tear of disability and divorce, but I always shifted back into gear, at break-neck speed.
+During my chariot ride, I have worked as a speech pathologist with aphasic adults and special children, a counselor, interior designer, a critical thinker (problem solver, not being critical), and have run several small business ventures.
+Now, I am a Mastery Systems certified Life Upgrade Coach.
+I love awakening our masterful selves!

 Music inspires me.
-I enjoy most genres from Cat Stevens, Rod Stewart, Willie Nelson, Carrie Underwood, Adelle, Sade, Walela, Delirious, yada, yada.
-Carmen’s “Champion” is my favorite Easter song; for Christmas Michael English’s “Mary, did you know?” and, in general, the Chordettes’ “Mr. Sandman”—a VERY old oldie.
+I enjoy most genres from Santana, Cat Stevens, Rod Stewart, Willie Nelson, Carrie Underwood, Adelle, Sade, Walela, Delirious, and OMG, Robert Palmer’s “Addicted To Love” video!
+Carmen’s “Champion” is my favorite Easter song; for Christmas, Michael English’s “Mary, did you know?” and, in general, the Chordettes’ “Mr. Sandman”—a VERY old oldie, and the Glen Miller band.
 I even have music in Latin, Italian, Spanish, and Cherokee.
 I love music!

 Nature woos me.
-I’m in awe of her cooperative communication—like a school of fish changing direction in a split-second (I used to scuba dive.) and a flight of birds swooping in a 180° turn in unison—azure skies, full moons, and shooting stars.
+I’m in awe of her cooperative communication—the murmuration of birds and school of fish changing direction in a split-second (I love scuba diving.); azure skies, full moons, and shooting stars.

-Among others are: cashmere sweaters, scarves, and barefoot sandals; breakfast, spicy Indian food, and mahimahi; the exuberance of orange, and the peacefulness of white; late winter daffodils, bright Gerber daisies, and red poppies; ancient Asian peonies, graceful crepe myrtles, and their leaping lizards (which will make sense when you read Views From My Chariot); a tugboat’s baritone horn in the night, a train’s distant whistle, soothing wind chimes, and a child’s voice; movies, movies, and more movies; cats, cats, and cats (I have three, and I’ll be posting some of their antics.); a good book, and time to read it; a wise oxymoron (Are you thinking I’m clearly confused?); a smart joke, a fun game with friends, and laughter; champagne, dry red wine, Glenlivet Scotch, Maker’s Mark Bourbon, Sauza Gold Tequila; coffee (coffee candy, coffee yogurt, Tiramisu, anything coffee), and espresso.
+Among others are: cashmere sweaters, scarves, and barefoot sandals; breakfast, spicy Indian food, and mangos; the exuberance of orange, the peacefulness of white, and PINK; late winter daffodils, bright Gerber daisies, and red poppies; ancient Asian peonies, graceful crepe myrtles, and their leaping lizards (which will make sense when you read my book); a tugboat’s baritone horn in the night, a train’s distant whistle, soothing wind chimes, and a child’s laughter; movies, movies, and more movies; cats, cats, and cats (I have two); a good book, and time to read it; a wise oxymoron (Are you thinking I’m clearly confused?); a smart joke, a fun game with friends, and laughter; dry red wine, 12-year Glenlivet Scotch, and espresso.